rnd-team-dev/plotoptix/README.md

 C:\plotoptix>python setup.py install
 ```

-Then, try running the code from the top of this readme, or something from the examples.
+Then, try running code from the top of this readme, or one of the examples.

 ## Development path